Kukkimonsuta/Odachi/README.md

 Code description library.<br />
 🚧 In development.
 Happy with the current state.
 May change outside of semver.

-## Odachi.Data
+## Odachi.EntityFrameworkCore

-Helpers for manipulation data collections (paging, sorting).<br />
+Extensions for Entity Framework Core.
+Includes paging.<br />
 ✔️ Used in production.
 Breaking changes will follow semver.

-Planned to make more serializer friendly.
+## Odachi.Extensions.Collections

+Collection extensions.
+Includes paging and sorting.<br />
+✔️ Used in production.
+Breaking changes will follow semver.

+## Odachi.Extensions.Formatting

+Formatting extensions.
+Includes word splitting and casing changes.<br />
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

 ## Odachi.Extensions.Reflection

-Reflection extensions.<br />
+Reflection extensions.
+Includes awaitable detection and execution helpers.<br />
 🚧 In development.
 Happy with the current state.
 May change outside of semver.

 ## Odachi.Gettext